-Create a new Step By Step Instructable that fits the guidelines outlined in the contest description above.
-Instructables must be published between Oct 30, 2014 and Nov 10, 2014 (11:59pm PT) to be eligible.
+Create a new Instructable that fits the guidelines outlined in the contest description above.
+To be eligible, Instructables must be published between Oct 30, 2014 and Nov 10, 2014 (11:59pm PT).

 Entries are accepted by Instructables staff within one business day Monday - Friday.
 What matters is the submission time, not acceptance time.

 Instructables members can vote for an entry during the contest plus 3 days after the contest closes.

 A panel of judges made up of Instructables staff and respected members of the community rate the finalists.
 The averages of the ratings determine the winners.

 When the winners are decided they will be announced here on the contest page.
 All entrants will be notified when this happens.

 PLEASE REVIEW THESE OFFICIAL RULES BEFORE ENTERING THE CONTEST.
 ENTRANTS WHO ARE MINORS: YOU MUST OBTAIN THE CONSENT OF YOUR PARENT OR LEGAL GUARDIAN BEFORE ENTERING

 NO PAYMENT OR PURCHASE IS NECESSARY TO ENTER OR WIN.
 A PAYMENT OR PURCHASE WILL NOT IMPROVE YOUR CHANCES OF WINNING.